|

 in the same house and have to deal with opposing points of view, the scientific

-interesting solution—the “coupled vote.”
-Candidates for office would be paired
+proposes an interesting although partial solution—the “coupled vote.”
+Candidates for office would be paired as male

 institutionalize that arrangement.